 But that’s just my personal take.
-When it comes to the job market, how important should these things be?
+When it comes to the job market, how important should resume typos be?

 I think the aforementioned 61%-76% of hiring managers might want to rethink things.

 It depends on the situation, of course.
-If one is hiring a writer, editor, or similar, typos are a huge red flag.
+Resume typos are a huge red flag if one is hiring a writer, editor, or similar.
 But for other roles, maybe you needn’t give it that much weight.
 Does it really matter if your data scientist knows the difference between “its” and “it’s”?

 As the FastCo. author notes, a common perception is that typos suggest the applicant doesn’t care or is doing things half-heartedly.
 But is that accurate?